-Affiliates is an affiliate management system for clubs, communities, and associations.
+Affiliates is an affiliate management system for clubs, communities, schools, and associations.
 It allows you to set up and maintain a database and provides a graphical interface, a mailing and label printing tool, an email tool, an archive and initialization tool, import and export to CSV files, membership and record cards, support for JPEG images, templates for forms and documents, and networking support.

 Aubit 4GL compiler is a programming language based on (and compatible with) Informix-4GL.
 It provides an easy way to generate screen/form based programs, since statements for handling Windows, Forms, Menus, SQL, and similar are built-in.
 With support for SQL statements forming an intrinsic part of the language, it's especially suitable for developing database-oriented applications.
 Database connectivity is provided for PostgreSQL, MySQL, Informix, and others via ODBC.
 It supports both ncurses (console mode) and GTK+ (GUI mode) output.